jmalarcon/Asusnova/README.md

-# Asusnova
-Step by step instructions on how to disassemble an Asus Asusnova P20 compact computer
+# How to disassemble an Asus Nova Lite/P20 compact computer - Step by step